forthy42/net2o/wiki/squid.md

 one.

-And finally, in the age of information, copyright and concepts like “work for hire” concentrate the available knowledge in the hand of the few.
+And finally, in the age of information, copyright and concepts like “work for hire” (i.e. the copyright is handed over as part of an employment contract) concentrate the available knowledge in the hand of the few.
+Since Bill Gates, the super-rich all base their wealth on author's rights of things they actually didn't author.

 ### The (in)stability of spending money